ryanlow64/tp/docs/UserGuide.md

 * The property name must be provided
 * The address must be provided
 * The price must be provided
-* PRICE must be a positive integer and is in thousands of S$
+* PRICE must be a positive integer and is in thousands of S$ and must be between 3 and 6 digits
 * Both size and description are optional fields
 * SIZE must be a positive integer and is in square feet
+* SIZE should only contain integers from [100, 99999]
+* Description if provided should be between 1 and 50 characters

 Examples:
 * `add_property prop/Sunset Villa addr/123 Sunset Way price/150 size/1200 desc/Beautiful sunset view`